 There is absolutely a difference between public adjusters and independent adjusters – and it’s a very important difference.

 Both types of adjusters perform the same basic job: they adjust or manage your insurance claim to determine the claim settlement amount, if any, that applies.

 An independent adjuster, however, works for the insurance company.
 Despite the fact that they have “independent” in their name, an independent adjuster is not a free-wheeling mercenary.
 Instead, an independent adjuster is a contractor hired by your insurance company.
 Their ultimate goal is to represent the rights of your insurance company.

 Independent adjusters have no obligation to represent you, the policyholder.
 They technically represent both the insurance company and the policyholder.
 However, their bottom line is to represent the person paying their paycheck – which is your insurance company or the claims company hired by your insurance company.

 It’s important to note that independent adjusters are different from company adjusters.
-Your insurance company has its own adjusters on its permanent payroll, known as staff adjusters.
+Your insurance company may have it’s own adjusters on its permanent payroll, known as staff adjusters or company adjusters.
 Independent adjusters, meanwhile, are hired on a contractual basis for specific claims.
 Like a public adjuster, an independent adjuster is typically paid based on a percentage of the claim.

 What Does an Independent Adjuster Do?

 An independent adjuster’s job is to represent the rights of an insurance carrier as they handle your claim.

 When you make a claim with your insurance company, your company will assign its own company adjusters, or also known as staff adjusters, to your case or they will hire an independent adjuster to manage your claim.